 Every day, many people live because someone donated an organ when they died.
 Yet the demand is much larger than the existing supply.
-As of June 30, 2009, there were 102,190 waiting for organ transplants.
+As of December 2013, there were 122,276 people waiting for organ transplants.
 Source: http://organdonor.gov/

 This is an option that should definitely be considered.
 Following is a little information about the process.

 No matter how someone dies, their organs or tissue can probably be donated.
 However, if organs are to be donated, the deceased will probably have suffered a brain death as a result of a heart attack, stroke or an accident.
 After all life-saving efforts have been exhausted and it has been determined that death is imminent, the person will be put on ventilator support so that their heart and lungs continue to function until the organs have been removed.
 Once the organs are gone, artificial life support will be stopped.